-NHS Shetland Level 4 - Strategic Risk - December 23 Approval Status: Final approval Risk ID: 702 Flu Pandemic Strategic ID: SR19 (702)
+NHS Shetland Level 4 - Strategic Risk - April 24 Approval Status: Final approval Risk ID: 702 Flu Pandemic Strategic ID: SR19 (702) Dist Described as

-IF: If there are high levels of staff sickness and increased clinical demand due to Flu pandemic THEN: then there is a risk of loss of continuity of service RESULTING IN: Reduced or loss of services due to flu pandemic and resultant risk of adverse clinical events
+IF: If there are high levels of staff sickness and increased clinical demand due to Flu pandemic THEN: then there is a risk of loss of continuity of service RESULTING IN: Reduced or loss of services due to flu pandemic and resultant risk of adverse clinical events.
 Economic and legislative impact to the organsiation

 Risk Response: Standing Committee:

-Tolerate Control of Infection Committee (COIC)
+Tolerate Control of Infection Com Control of Infection Committee (COIC)

 Likelihood: Consequence: Current Risk Level Risk Owner & Review

-Unlikely - Not & Rating: Date:
+Unlikely - Not - & Rating: Date:

 expected to happen, Extreme High risk Laidlaw, Dr Susan

-but definite potential 10 09 Nov 2023
+but definite potential 10 30 November 2023

-exists (Being reviewed)
+exists (currently under review -

+new combined risk with

+SR16 for

+RMG 5 June 2024)

 - Pandemic flu plan remains under review based on national guidance and lessons learnt from covid pandemic - Business continuity plans in place for clinical areas but many out of date- new BIA process and training being developed (BC&R officer now in post) - Local implementation of seasonal flu immunisation programme -adults at risk and children, Increased uptake in seasons 2020-21; 2021-22 and 2022-23.
 Planning underway for 2023-24 New vaccination team now in place - Flu vaccination programme run for both NHS and social care staff by Occupational Health (with increasing uptake year on year.)
-But 2023 season was slow - processes being reviewed, - Extended flu vaccination programme still in place including all NHS staff; client facing social care workers; pupil facing school staff; secondary school pupils; over 50s. - National & local surveillance of flu cases and outbreaks - FFP3 mask fitting process in place (Health & Safety remit). - Increased IPCT capacity to support health and care settings, especially care homes with a remit for training and support visits - Assurance process in place for care homes covering IPC - Increased capacity in HPT since 2021, additional HP nurse specialist /HP nurse capacity, bringing total to 1.4 - Experience of reconfiguration of services to manage covid cases in hospital is applicable in event of flu pandemic - Increased public awareness of respiratory hygiene and hand hygiene due to covid pandemic - Experience of comms during covid pandemic (esp public messaging) applicable to flu pandemic - Experience of mass vaccination clinics during covid pandemic applicable to pandemic flu vaccination - H&I Flu pandemic plan revised. - Local mass fatality plan in place
+But 2023 season was slow processes being reviewed, - Extended flu vaccination programme still in place including all NHS staff; client facing social care workers; pupil facing school staff; secondary school pupils; over 50s. - National & local surveillance of flu cases and outbreaks - FFP3 mask fitting process in place (Health & Safety remit). - Increased IPCT capacity to support health and care settings, especially care homes with a remit for training and support visits - Assurance process in place for care homes covering IPC - Increased capacity in HPT since 2021, additional HP nurse specialist /HP nurse capacity, bringing total to 1.4 - Experience of reconfiguration of services to manage covid cases in hospital is applicable in event of flu pandemic - Increased public awareness of respiratory hygiene and hand hygiene due to covid pandemic - Experience of comms during covid pandemic (esp public messaging) applicable to flu pandemic - Experience of mass vaccination clinics during covid pandemic applicable to pandemic flu vaccination - H&I Flu pandemic plan revised. - Local mass fatality plan in place

-VTP - need to secure a sustainable model and funding to ensure can maintain high levels of flu vaccination every year and manage changes to the programme .Update July 23 - although there havebeen significant changes to vaccination delivery since the covid pandemic, funding and capacity remain fragile and BC& R officer - now a substantive post, but is single handed and therfeore fragile. .
+VTP - need to secure a sustainable model and funding to ensure can maintain high levels of flu vaccination every year and manage changes to the programme .Update July 23 - although there havebeen significant changes to vaccination delivery since the covid pandemic, funding and capacity remain fragile and

+BC& R officer - now a substantive post, but is single handed and therfeore fragile.
 Need to ensure that there is ongoing capacity to maintain business continuity & pandemic planning processes Gap in HPT at consultant level - required to provide leadership, expertise and management of HPT.
 Reamins -but work is underway to create a new post